michiiii/MailRelay/README.md

                         Sender of the mail
-  --targets FILENAME    File with SMTP servers to test --contact CONTACT     E-Mail address to forward the mail to
+  --targets FILENAME    File with SMTP servers to test --contact CONTACT     E-Mail address to forward the mail to --port PORT           SMTP port to connect to
+  --ssl                 Whether to use SMTP_SSL or not
 ```